Personal, as well as business and even policy decisions are increasingly made by algorithms.

 That this all happens is due to the fact that cars are designed using crash test dummies based on the average man.

-• An algorithm to automatically select top talent from a large number of resumes was introduced by Amazon in 2014.
+In 2011, the first female crash test dummies were taken into production in the United States. - An algorithm to automatically select top talent from a large number of resumes was introduced by Amazon in 2014.

 Promisingly, it found that resumes containing the word “women’s” were rated lower.